tldr-pages/tldr/pages/linux/inav.md

 `inav`

-- To load all of the files in /var/log:
+- Load all of the files in `/var/log`:

 `inav /var/log`